 Yes.
 The eight-class block schedule opens up many options for electives, especially in the 10th, 11th and 12th grades.
-The easiest way is to take Global Perspectives as a summer class at MND and postpone Health to your Sophomore year, when you have more open slots in your schedule.
-Conversely, some students find it best to take Health and Global Perspectives their freshman year and wait until sophomore year to begin a language.
+The easiest way is to postpone Health/PE to your Sophomore year, when you have more open slots in your schedule.
+Conversely, some students find it best to take Health and a PE their freshman year and wait until sophomore year to begin a language.
 This still allows for three years of a world language.
-Please talk to your guidance counselor.
+Please talk to your school counselor.

 What if I don’t play a band instrument but would like to join the band?

 Every year we have a student or two who start fresh on a band instrument, or plays piano or guitar or a non-band instrument.
 This past year, we had several!
 We are here to help you succeed.
 New musicians will be required to take private lessons over the summer (we have a list of recommended teachers).
 We can also have an older student provide extra help during summer rehearsals.
 Like in all things, your success will depend on your effort.
 But it’s very possible.